Basic sourdough recipe | Hello Victoria

 A loooong while back, I posted a recipe for making your own sourdough starter.
 I had intended to post a bread recipe shortly after, but it took me this long to get one that I was completely happy with.
 Some recipes were too wet, some not enough flavour, and others too dense.
-I kept trying new ones, and new methods, until I had one that I knew would work every time.
+I kept trying new ones, and new methods until I had one that I knew would work every time.
 And here it is!

 I tried making the sourdough recipe, as it’s described in the book, and it was okay, but not quite sour enough for my taste.
 That could be simply because of the unique wild yeast that lives in San Fransisco (L. Sanfranciscensis), or because this particular recipe was too ‘quick’ to develop a sour flavour.
 It actually used a small amount of commercial yeast in the dough, so that you could bake the loaf the same day you make it.
 Great if you’re strapped for time, but it leaves a bit to be desired in taste.
-However it did explain one thing I had been wondering in the past – how to acheive what I consider a San Fransisco sourdough crust.
+However, it did explain one thing I had been wondering in the past – how to achieve what I consider a San Fransisco sourdough crust.

 See, in Victoria, BC all sourdough that is labeled as “San Fransisco” has this soft glossy crust.
 It’s not the super tough stuff you associate with artisan bread, but something almost more akin to buns.
 While you can definitely make a San Fransisco sourdough with a traditional crust (like they do at Tartine in San Fran), for me, the key to making a San Fransisco sourdough bread (besides the yeast) is that soft crust.
 And you want to know the secret?
 Egg White!
 You simply brush the loaf with whisked egg whites all over before slashing and baking.
-It adds the glossiness from the egg proteins, and softens the crust by preventing the chemical reaction that normally occurs.
+It adds the glossiness from the egg proteins and softens the crust by preventing the chemical reaction that normally occurs.

 Okay, but back to this bread recipe – I took the original one from the book, and started changing things, one at a time.
 First, I reduced the amount of flour in the recipe, to create a higher level of hydration.
 See, the higher the percentage of water in a recipe, the larger the holes and glossier the texture will be in the final bread.
 Really good sourdough bread has a slightly chewy texture, and large aeration holes – which can only occur with more water.
-Too much water, and the dough will become very wet and difficult to work with – which I had at first.
-Of course, if you can master a bread with a high level of hydration, it’ll produce an amazing loaf.
-However, for this recipe I wanted something a bit easier to manipulate.
+Too much water and the dough will become very wet and difficult to work with – which I had at first.
+Of course, if you can master bread with a high level of hydration, it’ll produce an amazing loaf.
+However, for this recipe, I wanted something a bit easier to manipulate.

 Second, I omitted the commercial yeast.
 I didn’t add anything to replace it, but simply went from a quick fermentation and proving, to a much longer one (overnight, in the fridge).
 Third, I added a series of folds instead of simply kneading the dough.
 This was partly due to the higher level of hydration (and how annoying it was to knead) but also because a longer bench time and folds produce a nicer crumb structure.
 And finally, I changed the oven times and temperature to the style of bread I was now making – and baked it in an ovenproof dish.
 Oh, and I omitted the egg wash, as I was now proving the bread in a floured banneton.